yesco/basic-in-lisp/README.md

 ## functionality

 - only integers
+- lower case keywords
 - simple expressions with + - / * with correct priorites
 - you have to use let
 - to edit a line type it in: (35 print "moho!")
-- run / list
+- single word comands just type it: run / list
-- any command can be typed on the command line: (print "hello")
+- any statement can be typed on the command line: (print "hello")
-- goto NN / gosub
+- goto NN / gosub NN / print X
 - TODO: if ;-)